enrilwang/CodeCombat-project/README.md

 Build fences to slow down the enemy.

 Potions can be collected to heal your heart.

+After 85 seconds, if player and cpu both alive, who get more money who will win the game.

 ## Methods to use##
 * hero.say("Type,Position"): summor a unit on the specfic position